erykjj/jwlmanager/README.txt

 UTILITIES

-Obscure
+Mask

-If you need to share your complete archive but have some personal or confidential information, you can use this option to over-write text fields in your archive.
-The length of the text remains the same, leaving all numbers and punctuation in place, but replacing alphabetic characters with meaningless expressions such as ‘obscured’, ‘yada’, ‘bla’, ‘gibberish’ or ‘børk’.
-To
-confirm: check the detailed view or right-click on a Notes item to see the preview.
+If you need to share your complete archive but have some personal or confidential information, you can use this option to obfuscate the text fields in your archive.
+The length of the text remains the same, leaving all numbers and punctuation in place, but alphabetic characters are over-written with meaningless expressions such as ‘obscured’, ‘yada’, ‘bla’, ‘gibberish’ or ‘børk’.
+To confirm: check the detailed view or right-click on a Notes item to see the preview.
 Only tags are not obscured.

 Reindex